petetnt/neogaf-monkeybot/README.md

 - "In library" highlighting for raffles

 ## Version history
+### 0.0.2
+* Add turn unclaimed games not in your library into "PM ModBot" links

 ### 0.0.1
 * First release
 * Highlights games that are in your library